Trail Running in Spain

 A confident approach allows you to relax and keep upright!.
 As the size of the stones increases the difficulty of descending also increases, and you are more likely to twist an ankle, fall over or bruise your shins and ankles.

-Here is a list of required and optional items for your running holiday.
+Here is a list of required and optional items for a running holiday.
 Please feel free to ask us if you are unsure about any item of equipment, but as always it is a good idea to have used all your basic equipment before your holiday - especially shoes and clothing.
-Your run leader will carry a fist aid kit.

 (26 kms, 1300 metres of ascent) - with shorter 16km option